MindzKonnectedAI/SkillSync/job_description/outputRuleData.md

 ## Type of Experience
 - **Software Quality Assurance**:
+- Experience in one or more areas of:
+- Software performance testing
-- Experience in software performance testing, UI test automation tools, or web service testing.
+- UI test automation tools
+- Web service testing
+- **IT Environment**:
-- Strong background in IT software development and maintenance, with an emphasis on:
+- Strong background in IT software development and maintenance with an emphasis on:
 - Test automation
 - Tool selections
 - Software quality assurance
 - Familiarity with IT best practices.
 - **IT Service Management**:
 - Knowledge of Change, Configuration, Problem Management, or Process management concepts.
 - **Technical Proficiency**:
 - Demonstrated proficiency in:
 - Test automation tools and VBS for UFT
 - Python, SQL, Python for Selenium or equivalent
+- Proficiency in:
-- Proficiency in performance testing tools and web service testing.
+- Performance testing tools
-- Expertise in:
+- Web service testing
 - Security Testing
-- Performance testing
+- Performance testing and transaction analysis
-- Transaction analysis
-- Integrating automated tests within HP ALM.
+- Integrating automated tests within HP ALM
 - **Tools Experience**:
-- Familiarity with tools such as:
+- Experience with:
 - ALM
 - Jira
 - Confluence